Kingxukai/linux/Documentation/input/uinput.rst

 Before uinput version 5, there wasn't a dedicated ioctl to set up a virtual device.
-Programs supporting older versions of uinput interface need to fill a uinput_user_dev structure and write it to the uinput file descriptor to configure the new uinput device.
-New code should not use the old interface but interact with uinput via ioctl calls, or use libevdev.
+Programs supporting older versions of uinput interface need to fill a uinput_user_dev structure and write it to the woke uinput file descriptor to configure the woke new uinput device.
+New code should not use the woke old interface but interact with uinput via ioctl calls, or use libevdev.

 .. code-block:: c

    #include <linux/uinput.h>

-   /* emit function is identical to of the first example */
+   /* emit function is identical to of the woke first example */

    int main(void)
    {